camilouribebotta/visual-essays/docs/help.md

 ## ve-image

 Associates an image with a text element.
-The directive provides the ability to define 3 versions of the image URL, the normal URL (`url`), an IIIF URL (`iiif-url`) or an IIIF manifest URL (`manifest`).
+The directive provides the ability to define an image using the source URL for an image (`url`), an IIIF URL (`iiif-url`) or an IIIF manifest URL (`manifest`).
 The `iiif-url` and/or `manifest` attributes should be used for images with existing IIIF service links or manifests.
 If not, use the `url` attribute and IIIF manifests will be automatically created by the visual essay service.

 ### ve-image attributes